dstolts/Azure_Classroom/2016-12-05-Classroom.md

 - createbasevm.ps1
 Uses Azure CLI to quickly create a Linux vm using passwordless authentication.
 The pub/private key pair is provided for convenience in the repo.
-Upon successful completion, the SSH connection string and deprovision command will also be pushed out to the console for the end user to use.
+Upon successful completion, the SSH connection string and deprovisioning command will also be pushed out to the console for the end user to use.

 ![Using createbasevm.ps1](/images/powershell/classroom-ps-03-createbasevm_example1.png)
 ![Using createbasevm.ps1](/images/powershell/classroom-ps-04-createbasevm_example2.png)